radiant-rstats/docs/basics/app/correlation.md

 Although we generally use the correlation matrix, you can also show the covariance matrix by checking the `Show covariance matrix` box.

-### Pause estimation

-For larger datasets it can useful to click `Pause estimation` before selecting variables, setting correlation cutoffs, etc. When you are ready to generate the correlation matrix or correlation plot make sure that `Pause estimation` is not checked.
-When `Pause estimation` is not checked, any changes to the inputs will automatically result in a new matrix and/or plot.

 ### Khan on correlation

 <p align="center"><iframe width="640" height="375" src="https://www.youtube.com/embed/-Y-M9aD_ccQ" frameborder="0" allowfullscreen></iframe></p>